yanbopanpi/yanbo_pan.github.io/_pages/research.md

 ### 05/2024 - Present

-In this study, we re-analyze the kinematic data from ultra-faint galaxy Pegasus IV and Pegasus III.
-These two galaxies are satellites of the Milky Way and are among the faintest known stellar systems.
-Using the Keck DEIMOS spectrograph, we analyze the spectrum of individual stars and deliberate select members stars of these two galaxies.
-We then obtain velocity dispersion, masses estimates, and mass to light ratios of these two galaxies, and compare these information with other similarly faint systems.

-Results coming soon
+Abstract: Ultra-faint dwarf (UFD) satellite galaxies are believed to have the oldest, most dark-matter dominated, and least chemically evolved stellar populations (Simon 2019).
+Therefore, UFDs serve as effective cosmological probes for the early Universe and are pristine laboratories for dark matter physics.
+In this study, we analyze resolved stars of two Milky Way satellite galaxies, Pegasus 3 and Pegasus 4, to provide more precise and accurate measurements of their velocity dispersion, dynamical masses, and mass to light ratios compared to previous studies (Cerny et al. 2023a; Kim et al. 2016).
+We first select member stars within these two galaxies using radial velocity, proper motion, equivalent width, and color & magnitude measurements.
+With these selected member stars’ radial velocity measurements, we apply a customized MCMC procedure to fit for their systematic velocity and velocity dispersion, which gives us their dynamical mass estimates (Walker et al. 2006; Wolf et al. 2010; Foreman-Mackey et al. 2013).
+We reconfirm and conclude these two systems are dark matter dominated dwarf galaxies by comparing them with other similarly faint stellar systems.
+This work offers us more accurate dynamical mass estimates of Peg 3 & 4 with more spectroscopically selected member stars.